UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 External Counsel

-The UN Guiding Principles — Principle 19 say that disengagement should be a last resort.
-The EU CSDDD will make this a legal obligation from 2029.
-The reason is simple: when you cut a supplier, the workers are still there.
-Their passports are still held.
-Their debts are still owed.
-You’ve protected your supply chain.
-You have not protected the people in it.
+UNGP Principle 19 says disengagement is a last resort — CSDDD makes that a legal obligation from 2029.
+Reason: when you cut the supplier, the workers stay.
+Passports still held.
+Debts still owed.
+You’ve protected your supply chain, not the people in it.

 David Hargreaves